rh-marketingops/fluvii/README.md

 _Fluvii_ comprises several classes that work in tandem.
 Some classes are referred to as "components", which `FluviiApp`'s coordinate and orchestrate (and some work as stand-alones, like the `Producer`).
 These include
 - SchemaRegistry
-- MetricsManager
-- MetricsPusher (generally auto-handled by the MetricsManager)
-- \[Transactional]Producer
+- MetricsManager/Pusher
-- \[Transactional]Consumer
+- Producer
-- \[Table]Transaction
+- Consumer

 One good rule of thumb for components is that they have a corresponding `config.py` to...well, configure them!

 For the most part, you won't have to mess with any of these directly if you use the `*Factory` classes, which will generate all the necessary components and their respective config objects for you!
 But, it's good to be aware of their existence.

-## `Transaction` component
+## `Transaction` objects

-Although you can ignore most of the other components, you should be aware of the `Transaction` component.

-**`Transaction` is the component your application logic will interface with for producing and handling messages while using a `FluviiApp`**.
+**`Transaction`s will be the object your application logic interfaces with for producing and handling messages while using any `FluviiApp` variant**.

 It is aptly named because the object is very much the equivalent of a Kafka transaction, and it gets recreated each time a new transaction is required.